2024 Christmas in Burnet Dates & Activities

 ————————————————————–

-A spectacular Christmas celebration in downtown Burnet that includes a bicycle giveaway, snow slide and snow play area, live holiday entertainment, over 175 vendors, a parade, and a visit from Santa!
+A spectacular Christmas celebration in downtown Burnet that includes a bicycle giveaway, Kids’ Zone, live holiday entertainment, over 175 vendors, a parade, and a visit from Santa!

 Schedule of Events